Midland Regiment: History

+With the passing of the Militia Act of 1855, the first of a number of newly raised independent militia companies were established in and around the Northumberland County region of Canada West (now the Province of Ontario).

+On 5 October 1866, the 40th Northumberland Battalion of Infantry was authorized for service by the regimentation of six of these previously authorized independent militia rifle and infantry companies.
+Its Regimental Headquarters was located at Cobourg and had companies at Cobourg, Campbellford, Brighton, Cold Springs, Grafton, Colborne, Castleton and Warkworth, Ontario.

 1936-1939

-As a direct result of the 1936 Canadian Militia Reorganization, The Midland Regiment (Northumberland and Durham) was formed by the Amalgamation of The Northumberland Regiment and The Durham Regiment.
+As part of the Canadian Militia's reorganization of 1936, the Midland Regiment (Northumberland and Durham) was formed by the amalgamation of The Northumberland Regiment and The Durham Regiment.

-The Second World War
+Second World War

-On 26 August 1939, Details from The Midland Regiment were called out on service and then placed on active service on 1 September 1939, for local protection duties under the designation The Midland Regiment (Northumberland and Durham), CASF.
+On 26 August 1939, details from The Midland Regiment were called out on service and then placed on active service on 1 September 1939, for local protection duties under the designation The Midland Regiment (Northumberland and Durham), CASF.
 On 31 December 1940, these details were disbanded.

 On 24 May 1940, the regiment then mobilized The Midland Regiment (Northumberland and Durham), CASF, for active service and on 7 November 1940, the unit was again redesignated as the 1st Battalion, The Midland Regiment (Northumberland and Durham), CASF.
 The battalion served in Canada in a home defence role as part of the Prince Rupert Defences, 8th Canadian Infantry Division.
 On 10 January 1945, the battalion embarked for Great Britain.
 After its arrival in the UK, on 18 January 1945, the battalion was disbanded to provide reinforcements to the Canadian Army in the field.

-Post War
+Post war

-On 1 April 1946, the regiment was Redesignated as The Midland Regiment.
+On 1 April 1946, the regiment was redesignated as The Midland Regiment.

-On 1 September 1954, as a result of the Kennedy Report on the Reserve Army, The Midland Regiment was Amalgamated along with the 9th Anti-Tank Regiment (Self-Propelled) (Argyll Light Infantry), RCA into The Hastings and Prince Edward Regiment.
+On 1 September 1954, as a result of the Kennedy Report on the Reserve Army, The Midland Regiment was amalgamated along with the 9th Anti-Tank Regiment (Self-Propelled) (Argyll Light Infantry), RCA into The Hastings and Prince Edward Regiment.